Language

 Who is at risk for suicide?

-So many people are impacted by suicide, and some of us might have had suicidal thoughts or be thinking of it now.
-And certain conditions, traits or events may increase a person’s risk for suicide.
-Below are some of the biggest risk factors:1
+Certain conditions, traits, or events may increase a person’s risk for suicide.
+Below are some of the biggest risk factors:2, 3

-• Veterans: Veterans of the military, particularly those who have served in combat, also face an increased risk for suicide.
+• Veterans: Veterans of the military, particularly combat Veterans, also face an increased risk for suicide.
+Suicide is the second leading cause of death for veterans who are age 45 years old or younger.3

 • Making a plan or researching ways to die